Exclusive video: Driver accused in fatal Malibu crash appears in court for arraignment

-VAN NUYS, LOS ANGELES (KABC) -- Eyewitness News got an exclusive firsthand look at 23-year-old Frazier Michael Bohm in court for arraignment, which was continued Tuesday morning in a Van Nuys criminal courtroom.
+VAN NUYS, LOS ANGELES (KABC) -- Eyewitness News got an exclusive firsthand look at 23-year-old Fraser Michael Bohm in court for arraignment, which was continued Tuesday morning in a Van Nuys criminal courtroom.

 Bohm is charged with murder, vehicular manslaughter and multiple other charges stemming from an October 2023 crash that left four Pepperdine students dead.